guanchaoguo/DeployElasticsearchUsingAnsible/Manual_Configuration/metricbeat-webserver.md

-# Instllation and configuration of Metricbeat on ELK Server
+# Instllation and configuration of Metricbeat on WebServer

 ## 1. Download and install public signing key